nsoft/uno-jar/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Description**

-XXXX (replace all XXXX's)
+**Describe the bug**

 **Steps To Reproduce**

-1. XXXX
+1. Do X
-2. XXXX
+2. Do Y
-3. XXXX
+3. Do Z

 **Expected behavior**

-XXXX

 **Observed behavior/Errors**

-XXXX

 **Environment:**
- - OS/version: XXXX
+ - OS/version:
- - Version of UnoJar: XXXX
+ - Version of UnoJar:
- - JDK Version [e.g. output from java -version] XXXX
+ - JDK Version [e.g. output from java -version]